nikolayev-at-google/sound-explorer/README.md

 - Loading and manipulating GLTF models as entities in a scene graph
 - Scene graph manipulation using the JetPack SceneCore library
 - Custom interactions with 3d objects
+- 2D UI elements built using Jetpack Compose
-- 2d UI elements built using JetPack Compose
+- 3D UI elements built with using Jetpack Compose for XR.

 ## Spatial Audio